 Page one, troops on the move on horseback and on foot

-Most of my World War One material is by H. D. Girdwood, an English company, who sold their views under the trade name 'Realistic Travels'.
-Most of their views are of a higher quality than WWI views by Underwood although, due to the high gloss, they do not scan very well.
+Most of my World War One material is either by H. D. Girdwood, an English company, who sold their views under the trade name 'Realistic Travels' and concentrated on the British troops and UK market, or Keystone which concentrated on US troops, the U.S. market, and entered the war with the U.S. in 1917.
+Due to the high gloss and exaggerated curve, the Keystone views do not scan very well.
 They will therefore almost all be of far higher quality than they appear on the screen.
+The Keystone views all have a full text description on the back - the Realistic Travels views do not.

 Please click here for a high quality scan which gives a true indication of the quality.

-Underwood photographers were not present on the battlefield sites between 1916 when the Kaiser said he could not guarantee the safety of war photographers, and the end of hostilities in 1918.
-Girdwood's views therefore have more immediacy and action.
+Girdwood's views have more immediacy and action.
 They were issued in sets of between 50 and 500 views so the numbering sequence is pretty muddled.
 Customers could also pick out the views they required and so a box or collection may have non-sequential numbering.
 They come on Underwood-type mounts or on lighter mounts with curved or beveled edges.
 These are interchangeable and most views appear on both types of mount.

-These are ALL condition 8, 9 or 10 and priced at $8 each unless otherwise mentioned.
+All views are condition 8, 9 or 10 and priced at $8 each unless otherwise mentioned.

 Order #5201.